C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Discussion

 \subsection{RQ3: Generalisability and effectiveness}

-The evaluation of the complete workflow shows that the \textit{C2\textbar Q>} framework generalizes effectively across supported problem types, including combinatorial optimization number-theoretic, and arithmetic tasks.
+The evaluation of the complete workflow shows that the \textit{C2$\ket{\rm{Q}}$} framework generalizes effectively across supported problem types, including combinatorial optimization number-theoretic, and arithmetic tasks.
 It also demonstrates strong generalisability across heterogeneous quantum hardware: the framework generated valid outputs on all supported quantum devices, and executed representative problems on real quantum processors including \textit{ibm\_brisbane} and \textit{Helmi}.
 For Python code inputs, the completion rate matched the parser’s data extraction accuracy, while JSON inputs achieved 100\% success, reflecting the robustness of structured specifications.
 These results indicate that once problem data is correctly extracted, the downstream stages of QCF translation, algorithm generation, deployment, and decoding proceed reliably without manual intervention.

 Generalisability is further supported by the breadth of algorithms tested---variational (QAOA, VQE), oracle-based (Grover), and arithmetic kernels.
-Once a problem is expressed in a standardised QCF, the generator consistently produced executable circuits that could be deployed across different quantum devices.
+Once a problem is expressed in a standardised QCF, the generator consistently produces executable circuits that could be deployed across different quantum devices.
 Importantly, this behaviour held true not only in simulator-based tests but also in real-device executions on Finland’s \textit{Helmi} processor and IBM’s \textit{ibm\_brisbane}, demonstrating that the workflow remains stable under practical device constraints.

-A key result of the usability test (see Experiment~3 in Section~\ref{ex:ex3}) is that the \textit{C2\textbar Q>} framework substantially reduces developers' effort.
-Manual Qiskit implementations of Grover’s algorithm for the MIS case required 120--150 lines of code, whereas the same problem could be solved with only 3--5 lines using the \textit{C2\textbar Q>} interface.
-This \textbf{40$\times$ reduction in programming effort} highlights the framework’s effectiveness in lowering the entry barrier for software engineers, enabling them to prototype quantum applications without needing to navigate low-level SDKs.
+A key result of the proxy-based usability test (see Experiment~3 in Section~\ref{ex:ex3}) is that the \textit{C2$\ket{\rm{Q}}$} framework substantially reduces handwritten lines of code and explicit configuration steps compared to manual quantum SDK implementations.
+Across all supported problem families, the comparison reveals a consistent gap between concise \textit{C2$\ket{\rm{Q}}$} specifications and conventional SDK workflows, with the latter demanding significantly more handwritten code and developer-visible configuration choices.
+These results indicate that the proposed framework lowers the practical entry barrier to quantum programming by enabling developers to prototype quantum applications without directly managing low-level SDK modelling and configuration tasks.